 How to Make Cinnamon Swirl Bread

 Today I’m teaching you how to become a bread baking master.
-Follow my tips and soon you’ll be baking homemade croissants, bagels, and even star bread!
-With only a handful of basic ingredients, your kitchen will transform into a bread bakery.
+This recipe is very similar to my sandwich bread recipe, but it’s a little sweeter.
+Follow my tips and soon you’ll bake homemade croissants, bagels, cheese bread, and even star bread!
+With only a handful of basic ingredients, your kitchen will transform into a bread bakery!

 - Prepare the Dough: The first step is to mix the bread dough.
 You need yeast, sugar, water, milk, butter, bread flour, and salt.
 The thing about homemade bread is that the ingredients are SO basic, but throw the word “yeast” in there and many feel intimidated.
 I promise it’s not difficult to throw this dough together.
 As long as you give the yeast, sugar, water, and milk a few minutes to sit before adding the other ingredients, you’re on the right track!